gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-add-processor-search-puts3.png "Schema Registry UI")

 Click on **Add** to add it to the canvas as well.
 The canvas should now look like shown below.
-You can drag around the processor to organize them in the right order.
-It is recommended to organize the in main flow direction, either top-to-bottom or left-to-right.
+You can drag the processors around to organize them in the right order.
+It is recommended to organize them in the main flow direction, either top-to-bottom or left-to-right.

 ![Alt Image Text](./images/nifi-canvas-with-two-processor.png "Schema Registry UI")